Introduction

 How Common is SIBO?

-The prevalence of SIBO in young and middle-aged adults appear to be between 6 and 15% , but higher in the older adults (14.5—15.6%) [5].
-Perhaps this is due to decreasing amounts of stomach acid associated with aging, as well as increase prevalence of diverticulosis and type 2 diabetes, all of which are associated with SIBO risk.
+The prevalence of SIBO in young and middle-aged adults appears to be between 6% and 15%.
+However, this rises to nearly 16% in older adults.
+This increase may be due to the natural decrease in stomach acid associated with aging, as well as the higher prevalence of type 2 diabetes and diverticulosis in older populations.

 More Info?